Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA, NHL, MLB on October 27
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series on October 28

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Monday's NFL Week 8 schedule comes to a close with a 'Monday Night Football' matchup between the Washington Commanders and patrick Mahomes and the Kansas City Chiefs.
+The NFL Week 9 schedule opens with a 'Thursday Night Football' matchup between the Baltimore Ravens and the Miami Dolphins.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Monday's 'sports equinox' schedule also includes Game 3 of the World Series, 2025-26 NBA action, while there are also NHL games to consider on the best DFS apps.
+Tuesday's sports schedule also includes Game 4 of the World Series, college football, NBA action and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.